There is an old saying in real estate circles that you should buy and never sell.

 Firstly, most investors will consolidate their portfolios at some point in their journeys to pay down their loans and start living more financially free lives.

-There is not much point doing all that hard work if you don’t get to enjoy after all!
+After all, there is not much point in doing all that hard work if you don’t get to enjoy it!

 However, the main issue with this concept is that savvy investors are not afraid to offload underperforming assets.